 Get someone to edit your Business Case for you

-I’ve just been editing a Big 4 Business Case for Partnership where the Big 4 firm has asked their partnership prospects to submit a document where they pitch their Business Case in under 500 words.
+I’ve just been editing a Big 4 Business Case for Partnership.
+The Big 4 firm has asked their partnership prospects to submit a document to pitch their Business Case in under 500 words.
 If you have built your Business Case using the STAGe model and a 1-page Talksheet this will be easy.
 Using someone else to edit your Business Case submission can help you cut out the waffle and make sure that what you have written is easily understood.

 What’s in Progress To Partner which will help you with your Business Case for partner?

 Progress to Partner is our membership site that will give your the knowledge AND confidence to fly through this final step up to partner.

 It’s like a Netflix for your career in the professions.
 Find what you need to watch or read at the time you need it.
 Within the site you’ll find over 150+ courses, videos, checklists, templates and plans to help you progress your career to partner.
 Amongst the many curated resources (no more unnecessary scrolling or searching) you’ll find: